Technical Advisory Council

 - Payoff: A rewarding opportunity for the Council Members, EBS employees, and the wastewater treatment industry as a whole.

-Rules of Engagement for Non-Employee Council Members
+Rules of Engagement Council Members

 Anything worth having has value and is therefore worth paying for.
-Each of the five non-employee members, Paul Klopping, Dr. Andrew Englande, Fred Neubauer, Mayes Starke, and Tim Moore, have retainer agreements with EBS providing a level of access in addition to their current professional and personal situation.
+Each of the four non-employee members, Paul Klopping, Dr. Andrew Englande, Mayes Starke, and Tim Moore, have retainer agreements with EBS providing a level of access in addition to their current professional and personal situation.
 As the leader of this group, Mike Foster’s role is to ensure the available time for each individual is allocated in a way that maximizes value to them, EBS, our clients, and the wastewater industry at large.
 Consequently, all initial requests for direct involvement by one of the EBS Technical Advisory Council members must go through Mike Foster.

 1. Simon Sinek, The Infinite Game (Portfolio/Penguin, 2019).